Substituted cathinone

-Substituted cathinones, which include some stimulants and entactogens, are derivatives of cathinone.
+Substituted cathinones, or simply cathinones, which include some stimulants and entactogens, are derivatives of cathinone.
 They feature a phenethylamine core with an alkyl group attached to the alpha carbon, and a ketone group attached to the beta carbon, along with additional substitutions.
 Cathinone occurs naturally in the plant khat whose leaves are chewed as a recreational drug.

+Substituted cathinones act as monoamine releasing agents and/or monoamine reuptake inhibitors, including of norepinephrine, dopamine, and/or serotonin.
+In contrast to substituted amphetamines, most substituted cathinones do not act as agonists of the human trace amine-associated receptor 1 (TAAR1).
+This may potentiate their stimulating and addictive effects.
+In addition, β-keto-substituted phenethylamines, such as βk-2C-B, appear to show dramatically reduced potency and efficacy as serotonin 5-HT2A receptor agonists compared to their non-β-keto-substituted counterparts.

+Monoamine release profiles

+The following is a list of serotonin, dopamine, and norepinephrine releasing profiles for various cathinones, measured in rat brain synaptosomes.

 List of substituted cathinones

 The derivatives may be produced by substitutions at four locations of the cathinone molecule: